Governor Generals of India

 On 2nd June 1947 Mountbatten Plan was announced.

-On 4th June 1947, Mountbatten announced transfer on power on 15th August.
+Mountbatten announced the transfer of power on 15 August.

-On 4th July 1947 India Independence Bill was introduced in the House of Commons.
+India Independence Bill was introduced in the House of Commons on 4th July 1947.

-On 6th July referendum took place in NWFP boycotted by Abdul Ghaffar Khan.
+On the 6th July, referendum took place in NWFP boycotted by Abdul Ghaffar Khan.

-On 11th August 1947, Constituent Assembly of Pakistan meets and elects Jinnah as President.
+On 11th August 1947, the Constituent Assembly of Pakistan meets and elects Jinnah as President.

 On 15th August 1947, India became independent.